qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 Install the mounting module along with the Beacon attached.
 Route the beacon's cable to the mainboard.
 The beacon appears to have **no issues** when plugged into one of the USB2 ports on the mainboard.

+Note: If you run into inssues with git when installing the Beacon software, it may be because your printer's system time is too far out of sync.
+Follow [this guide](https://wiki.qidi3d.com/en/Memo/System-Time-Modification) to sync your printer's system time.

 ***

 ### Klipper script changes